silverbios/cs-mikrotik-bouncer-alt/README.md

 - `MIKROTIK_IPV4` - default value: `true`, optional,
   IPv4 support, set to `true` to enable processing IPv4 blocklists

-- `IP_FIREWALL_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
-  comma separated numbers of IPv4 firewall rules to update on access-list change, and to set src-address-list in it, those are created during configuration, for example `1,2` (input,forward)

-- `IP_FIREWALL_RULES_DST` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
-  comma separated numbers of IPv4 firewall rules to update on access-list change, and to set dst-address-list in it, those are created during configuration, for example `3,4` (input,forward)

 - `MIKROTIK_IPV6` - default value: `true`,  optional,
   IPv6 support, set to `true` to enable processing IPv6 blocklists

+- `MIKROTIK_FIREWALL_FILTER_ENABLE` - default value: `true`, optional,
+  enable updating firewall filter rules (filter input, forward, output)

+- `IP_FIREWALL_FILTER_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
+  comma separated numbers of IPv4 firewall filter rules to update on access-list change, and to set src-address-list in it, those are created during configuration, for example `1,2` (filter input, forward, output)

+- `IP_FIREWALL_FILTER_RULES_DST` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
+  comma separated numbers of IPv4 firewall filter rules to update on access-list change, and to set dst-address-list in it, those are created during configuration, for example `3,4` (filter input, forward, output)

-- `IPV6_FIREWALL_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
+- `IPV6_FIREWALL_FILTER_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
-  comma separated numbers of IPv6 firewall rules to update on access-list change, and to set src-address-list in it, those are created during configuration , for example `0,1` (input,forward)
+  comma separated numbers of IPv6 firewall filter rules to update on access-list change, and to set src-address-list in it, those are created during configuration , for example `0,1` (filter input, forward, output)

-- `IPV6_FIREWALL_RULES_DST` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
+- `IPV6_FIREWALL_FILTER_RULES_DST` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
-  comma separated numbers of IPv6 firewall rules to update on access-list change, and to set dst-address-list in it, those are created during configuration , for example `2,3` (input,forward)
+  comma separated numbers of IPv6 firewall filter rules to update on access-list change, and to set dst-address-list in it, those are created during configuration , for example `2,3` (filter input, forward, output)

+- `MIKROTIK_FIREWALL_RAW_ENABLE` - default value: `true`, optional,
+  enable updating firewall raw rules (raw prerouting, output)

+- `IP_FIREWALL_RAW_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
+  comma separated numbers of IPv4 firewall raw rules to update on access-list change, and to set src-address-list in it, those are created during configuration, for example `1` (raw prerouting, output)

+- `IP_FIREWALL_RAW_RULES_DST` - default value: ``, required if `MIKROTIK_IPV4` is set to true,
+  comma separated numbers of IPv4 firewall raw rules to update on access-list change, and to set dst-address-list in it, those are created during configuration, for example `2` (raw prerouting, output)

+- `IPV6_FIREWALL_RAW_RULES_SRC` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
+  comma separated numbers of IPv6 firewall raw rules to update on access-list change, and to set src-address-list in it, those are created during configuration , for example `0` (raw prerouting, output)

+- `IPV6_FIREWALL_RAW_RULES_DST` - default value: ``, required if `MIKROTIK_IPV6` is set to true,
+  comma separated numbers of IPv6 firewall raw rules to update on access-list change, and to set dst-address-list in it, those are created during configuration , for example `1` (raw prerouting, output)

 - `MIKROTIK_ADDRESS_LIST` - default value: `crowdsec`, optional,
   prefix for target address-list in MikroTik device, no special chars,